Cumulocity-IoT/cumulocity-3d-model-viewer-widget/README.md

 * Supports measurements from a single device
 * Allows background color customization.
 * Allows to configure realtime device measurement for model movements.
-* Allows to upload custom collada(.dae) model file.
+* Allows to upload custom collada(.dae, .obj) model file.

 ### Installation - for the dashboards using Runtime Widget Loader
 1. Download the latest `3d-model-viewer-widget-{version}.zip` file from the Releases section.